q1x/zabbix-templates-30/README.md

 An underscore '_' is used as a word seperator within the name.
 Template names will be written in lowercase.

 Names consist of a number of fields and will always start with the first field containing the prefix 't_' to indicate the fact that we are dealing with a template.
-The second field contains a 3 character denominator for the template type (see [Hierarchy](#template-hierarchy)):
+The second field contains a denominator for the template type (see [Hierarchy](#template-hierarchy)):

 - Modules: mod
+- Services: serv
-- Roles: rol
+- Roles: role
-- Profiles: pro
+- Profiles: prof

 ### Host groups